code-with-amitk/Code-examples/Networking/OSI-Layers/Layer-7/Protocols/HTTP/README.md

 ## HTTP
 Client-server/Request-Response protocol.
 Default port 80, other can be used.
-Uses TCP, can also use UDP.
+Uses TCP, does not use UDP.
+[Google's QUIC](/Networking/OSI-Layers/Layer-4/Protocols) uses HTTP over UDP
 - HTTP Clients: Web-browser, Any process can create socket and get information from server.

 <a name=fea></a>